-If some of the columns that you have in the input data source shouldn’t be visible to the front-end users, you can easily hide them.
+If some of the columns you have in the input data source shouldn’t be visible to the front-end users, you can easily hide them.
 There are two ways to do this:

-First would be to click on “Column settings” buttons which you can find in header of every column in “Table preview and columns setup” section.
+The First way is to click on the “Column settings” buttons which you can find in the header of every column in the “Table preview and columns setup” section.

-Column settings modal will open and, under “Display” tab, you can find “Visible on front-end” option.
+The column settings modal will open and, under the “Display” tab, you will find a “Visible on front-end” option.
 And just hide the table column.

-Second way of doing this would be to click on “Complete column list” button to open a modal where you can quickly access some column settings.
+The Second way of doing this is to click on the “Complete column list” button to open a modal where you can quickly access some column settings.

 In the modal, you can click on show/hide icon to toggle visibility for each column.

-Columns hidden by unticking of “Visible on front-end” checkbox or clicking the “Show/hide the column” will not be displayed to the front-end users.
+Columns hidden by unticking of the “Visible on front-end” checkbox, or clicking on “Show/hide the column“, will not be displayed to the front-end users.

-Please note a couple of things about column visibility:
+Please note these two things about column visibility:

 - Invisible columns are still passed to the front-end.
-It means that if there are a lot of invisible columns, they will load the page without need.
-So if you don’t need that data in the front-end at all, it’s better to delete these columns in the data source when possible.
+This means that if there are many invisible columns, they can needlessly load the page.
+If there’s absolutely no need for the invisible columns data in the front-end, it’s better to delete them in the data source when possible.

 - Invisible columns can be used for filtering.
-If the advanced filter is enabled, and is rendered in the form, or a widget, the filter can also use the data from invisible columns.
+If the advanced filter is enabled, and is rendered in the form, or in a widget, the filter can also use the data from invisible columns.
 Please see this documentation section for details.

 - Creating editable tables and filling the table data manually